 We then discussed how this difference in laws so often leads to problems arising between Chinese and American companies:

 The impact of this difference is that we frequently see the following: American company comes back from China and shows us their five page MOU/LOI and says they now want to work on a contract.
 We tell them what they have given us is probably a contract.
 They tell us that we are wrong.
 We tell them to tell their Chinese counterpart that they now want a contract and see what happens.
 Pretty much every time, the Chinese company tells the American company there is no need for a contract and then the American insists there is and then the Chinese party thinks the American is being a jerk.
 The parties have already gotten off on the wrong foot.

 We then summed up the problems:

 There is a major gap in legal systems here.
-It is not culture, it is the legal systems.
+It is not culture, it is the legal system itself.
 Both sides are behaving in a manner consistent with their own legal system.
 But in the end, both sides look to the other as though they are acting in bad faith, when in fact both sides are doing nothing more than trying to reach a deal as best they know how.

-And then the problem starts when we tell the American company that the MOU/LOI it just signed is almost certainly a legally binding contract and that it is virtually certain that the Chinese side sees it as a contract and that the contract is terrible and that “it needs the following ten things.”
-The American company then goes back to the Chinese company with the ten things that need to be changed or added and the Chinese company then gets offended because it thought it had a deal and only super minor things needed to be resolved and those would be resolved over time.
+And then the problem starts when we tell the American company that the MOU it just signed is almost certainly a legally binding contract and that it is virtually certain the Chinese side sees it as a contract and that the contract is terrible and that “it needs the following ten additions/changes.”
+The American company then goes back to the Chinese company with the ten things that need to be changed or added and the Chinese company then gets offended because it thought it had a deal and that only super minor things needed to be resolved and that those would be resolved over time.
 So now you have a situation where what could have been a good relationship starts off on the wrong foot or fails to start off at all.

 What do you think?